susanzhang233/mollykill/README.md

 ### Abstract

 This project is aimed to building a model that would aid drug design processes.
 The project is expected to use machine learning models to determine the inhibition patterns for a specific protein(what biochemical factors contributes more to have the protein inhibited, solubility? binding energy? etc).
-The model should develope a reasonable way to learn molecules either graphically or numerically.
+The model should develop a reasonable way to learn molecules either graphically or numerically.
 Then, it would check over a larger dataset of molecules to look for some molecules that might work as a novel inhibitor for the protein.

 ### Planned Deliverables